-OFFICE HOURS – The minister will normally be at his desk on Tuesday, Wednesday and Thursday afternoons.
-The congregation may feel free to call during those times.
+OFFICE HOURS – The minister usually is at his desk on Tuesday, Wednesday and Thursday afternoons.
+The congregation may call during those times.
 In the case of a pastoral emergency, the congregation may call outside of those hours.

 SUPPORTING DELTA UNITED CHURCH – There are three ways to make your offering: